-Health regions reported a number of on-going recruitment and retention initiatives, including utilizing other classifications to assist with service delivery (i.e. Masters prepared Psychologists); advertising; attending career fairs; relocation and recruitment incentives; and offering residency programs.
+Ongoing recruitment and retention initiatives include utilizing other classifications to assist with service delivery (i.e. Social Workers and Masters prepared Psychologists); advertising; attending career fairs; relocation and recruitment incentives; and offering residency programs.

-SALARY MARKET CONDITIONS: (Employers were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
+SALARY MARKET CONDITIONS: (Respondents were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
 This may be local, provincial, regional, national or international, depending on the occupation group and traditional recruitment relationships.
 Cost of living considerations may or may not be appropriate to factor into market salary comparisons.)